High order corrected trapezoidal rules for a class of singular integrals: Numerical tests

 where $v$ is a smooth function, and then composite rules have been constructed to correct functions which can be expanded as We tested the rules $Q_h^p$ for $p=1,2,3,4$ ($p=1$ \eqref{eq:single_correction_quadrature}, $p=2$ \eqref{eq:Q2-correction}, $p$ general \eqref{eq:Qp-correction}) for functions $s_k$, $k=0,1,2$.
 Specifically, we used the test function where $s_k$ and $v$ are:

-The function $H^{(1)}_\alpha$ is the Hankel function of the first kind of degree $\alpha$, and $\Re$ indicates the real part of a complex number.
+The function $H^{(1)}_\alpha$ is the Hankel function of the first kind of degree $\alpha$, and $\Re$ indicates the real part of a complex number. { Although formally $v$ is not compactly supported, it is smaller than the numerical machine precision outside $[-2,2]^2$, which we use as integration domain.}

 In Figure~\ref{fig:conv2D-sk} we plot the difference {between approximation values for grid sizes $h$ and $h/1.5$}, obtained for the four different quadratures $Q_h^p$, $p=1,2,3,4$, and the punctured trapezoidal rule $T_h^0$.
 The order of accuracy shown for integrating $s_k\,v$, $k=0,1,2$, is $k+1$ for the punctured trapezoidal rule and $k+p+1$ for the quadrature $Q_h^p$, as expected.
 The error constant is determined by the value of $(\alpha,\beta)$, and in our tests we fixed $(\alpha,\beta)=(0.81,0.46)$.
-The stencils used for the different quadratures are represented in Figure~\ref{fig:all_correction_grid_plot}.
+The stencils used for the different quadratures are represented in Figure~\ref{fig:all_correction_grid_plot}. {The weights for the quadratures are all non-negative.
+Their maximum values are shown in Table~\ref{table:weights}.
+They are of moderate size also for the high order corrections.}

 In order to test the general quadrature rule \eqref{eq:Qp-general-explicit} we used the function

 In Figure~\ref{fig:conv2D-s-gen} we plot the difference {between values obtained with grid sizes $h$ and $h/1.5$} for the four different quadratures $\mathcal{U}_h^p$ \eqref{eq:Qp-general-explicit} and the punctured trapezoidal rule $T_h^0$.
 The order of accuracy shown is $1$ for the punctured trapezoidal rule and $p$ for the quadrature $\mathcal{U}_h^p$, which is what was expected.
 The error constant is determined by the value of $(\alpha,\beta)$.
 In all our tests we fixed $(\alpha,\beta)=(0.81,0.46)$.
 The stencils used for the different quadratures $Q_h^{k}$ needed to compose $\mathcal{U}_h^p$ are the same as the previous test, represented in Figure~\ref{fig:all_correction_grid_plot}.